-This brief account is taken from the Record of Cryle, near wich place he was born and brought up.
+This brief account is taken from the Records of Cryle, near which place he was born and brought up.

-His father was said to be Laird of Balcomie

-and the records of that family is extant in the Rolls, for assisting at several councils for the honour of Scotland.
-And Sir Thomas Rhymer's prophecies and sayings are still held in estimation.
+His father was said to be Laird of Balcomie; and the records of that family is extant in the Rolls, for their assisting at several councils for the honour of Scotland.
+And Sir Thomas Rymer's prophecies and sayings are still held in esteem.

-He live in the reign of Alexander III.
-King of Scotland, in the year, one thousand two hundred and forty-eight, much regarded, and knighted by that king that same year.
+He lived in the reign of Alexander III.
+King of Scotland, in the year one thousand; two hundred and forty-eight, much regarded, and knighted by that king that same year.

 The first of his prophecies ever taken to be faithfully observed, was, That there should be a storm on a certain day, that would surprise all Scotland.
-Now, some gentlemen being with him that day, they began to jok him, and said Sir Thomas, you are now mistaken, and we shall stay and see your mistake, as we have heard so much of your prophecies.
+Now, some gentlemen being with him that day, they began to joke him, and said.
+Sir Thomas, you are now mistaken, and we shall stay-and see your mistake, as we have heard so much of your prophecies.
 He told them to stay an hour longer, and they would see and believe.
-And in less time than the hour, an express arrived to Sir Thomas. from Edinburgh, of the death of Largaret.
-Queen to Alexander III. who died that day.
-Upon receiving the news.
-Sir Thomas told them that this was the storm, and it would give rise to greater commotions in Scotland.
+And in less time than the hour, an express arrived to Sir Thomas, from Edinburgh, of the death of Margaret, Queen to Alexander III. who died that day.
+Upon receiving the news, Sir Thomas told them that this was the storm, and it would give rise to greater commozions in Scotland.

-After the death of Queen Margaret, the King married Isabel, daughter to the Earl of Driux; and Sir Thomas told within a few months of an earthquak at Kinghorn, that would make Scotland tremble.
+After the death of Queen Margaret, the king married Isabel, daughter to the Earl of Driux; and Sir Thomas told within a few months of an earthquake at Kinghorn that would make Scotland tremble.
 An express accordingly came to Clyde to Sir Thomas, that the King had fallen from his horse at Kinghorn, and broke his neck.

-After the death of Alexander, he left no peirs except a grandehild, Margaret, daughter to the King of Norway, who also soon died; but a short time before her death, she was betrothed to Edward, King of England.
-After this there were great commotions anent the succession to the crown of Scotland, which occasioned great bloodshed, particularly betwixt Bruce and Baliol, which you have recorded in the Scottish Histories.
+After the death of Alexander, he left no heirs except a grandchild, Margaret, daughter to the King of Norway, who also soon died; but a short time before her death, she was betrothed to Edward, King of England.
+After this there were great commotions anent the succession to the Crown of Scotland, which occasioned great bloodshed, particularly betwixt Bruce and Baliol, which you have recorded in the Scottish histories.

-The pride of Spain, and the deceitful conduct of the French, as also concerning the Dutch, is all foretold.-Likewise the Scots battles at Torwood, Bothwelbridge, Malpiackie, Killycrankie, Sheriffmure, Proud Preston, near Glad's-muir, Falkirk, Culloden, and the Camps in Morayshine, and on the Windmill brae at Aberdeen, by General Coup, and at Dunbar.
+The pride of Spain, and the deceitful conduct of the French, as also concerning the Dutch, is all foretold -Likewise the Scots battles at Torwood, Bothwelbridge, Malplackie, Killicrankie, Sheriff-muir, Proud Preston, near Gladsmuir, Falkirk, Culloden, and the Camps in Morayshire, and on the Windmill brae at Aberdeen, by General Coup, and at Dunbar.

-In forty-five eighty two and three, Sir Tomas' Works doth certify.
+In forty-five, eighty two and three, Sir Thomas' Works doth certify,